openanalytics/shinyproxy-config-examples/12-openid-keycloak/README.md

 (this is e.g. shown in the navigation bar of ShinyProxy).
 This corresponds to the username field in the Keycloak UI.
 By default keycloak sends most user information as part of the ID token.
 Therefore, you can immediately use these values to identify the user.
-For example, to use the e-mail address, change the change the `proxy.openid.username-attribute` in ShinyProxy to `email`:
+For example, to use the email address, change the change the `proxy.openid.username-attribute` in ShinyProxy to `email`:

    ```yaml